 Jesus Does Everything Excellently

-The wedding feast had run into a crisis.
-There was no wine left.
-Jesus, seeing six stone water jars, told the servants to fill them with water – perhaps in total 100 litres.
+Seeing six stone water jars, Jesus told the servants to fill them with water – perhaps 700 litres in total (enough liquid to fill about 900 modern wine bottles).
 But when it was drawn out, the Master of Ceremonies realised that it was wine of a very high quality, and not water at all!
-It was a wonderful creation miracle, affirming that Jesus was God’s Son who had come from the glory of heaven.
-When Jesus called the disciples to follow Him, they obeyed; but now they believed in Him.
+It was a wonderful creation miracle, affirming that Jesus had the power of the Creator – as indeed He was (Hebrews 1:2) – the Son of God who had come from the glory of heaven.
+When Jesus called the disciples to follow Him, they obeyed; but now they believed in Him (John 2:11).

 The key message is that God does everything excellently, much more and much better than ever we can imagine, and He does it when it is the right time in order that we put our trust in Him (Ephesians 3:20-21).
-In other words, when we have a need we should present the problem to Jesus; trusting Him to meet that need in such a way that He gets the glory and we learn to trust Him more.
+In other words, when there is an impossible situation and we care about it, we should present the problem to Jesus; trusting Him to meet that need in such a way that He gets the glory and we learn to trust Him more.
 That is why you need to enter a dialogue with Him about the issues which are concerning you at work or at home today.
 Tell Him about them and let Him produce the solution; but do not think His answer is merely to satisfy your need.
 Its larger purpose is to display His glory, encourage your faith and stimulate faith in those around you.
 It is an exciting adventure to follow Jesus!

 © Dr Paul Adams